Dariush59/cash-machine/readme.md

 ### Cash Machine
 #### The Problem
-Develop a solution that simulate the delivery of notes when a client does a withdraw in a cash machine.
+Develop a solution that simulate the delivery of notes when a client does a CashMashine in a cash machine.
 The basic requirements are the follow:
 Always deliver the lowest number of possible notes;
 It’s possible to get the amount requested with available notes;